4. North of Iberian Peninsula

 Day 8.
 Oporto - Salamanca - Madrid (566 km ~ 352 miles)

-• Old Town - listed as a UNESCO World Heritage Site in 1988, the beautifully preserved old town in the center of the city is impossible to miss.
+• Old Town, listed as a UNESCO World Heritage Site in 1988, is a beautifully preserved old town in the center of the city that is impossible to miss.
 The unmistakable sandstone architecture is scattered throughout and found among some of the city’s most famous monuments.

-• The historical Casa de las Conchas (Shells House) – building of a 16th century, is known for its curious façade, which is decorated with more than 300 shells.
+• The historical Casa de las Conchas (Shells House), a building from the 16th century, is known for its curious façade, which is decorated with more than 300 shells.

-Afterwards continuation to Madrid.
-Arrival to the capital and end of the tour.
+Afterwards, continue to Madrid.
+Arrival in the capital and end of the tour.

 Prices: